Choosing the Right Light Modifier for Portraits

 The mind is like an umbrella.
 Its most useful when open.”—Walter Gropius

-It doesn’t matter whether you’re working with speedlights, monolights or power pack and head portrait lighting systems, one of the best ways to improve the quality of the final image is by using a light modifier.
-It doesn’t matter whether it’s an umbrella or a soft box, each has their own unique advantages and disadvantages.
-Umbrellas provide a round, broad and soft source that can emulate natural outdoor lighting.
-Soft boxes emulate the kind of soft, directional lighting produced by a window.
-Your decision should ultimately be governed by one important lighting rule: The closer the light is to the subject the softer it is; the further away a light source is the harder it becomes.
+It doesn’t matter whether you choose an umbrella or a soft box, each of these devices has their own unique advantages and disadvantages.
+Umbrellas provide a round, broad and soft light source that emulates natural outdoor lighting.
+Soft boxes mimic the kind of soft, directional lighting produced by window light.
+Your decision about which one of these devices to use should be governed by one important lighting rule: The closer the light is to the subject the softer it is; the further away a light source is the harder it becomes

 Because umbrellas create broad lighting, they’re easy to use.
-You just point an umbrella at a portrait subject and bang, zoom, nice soft lighting!
-And because rainy day versions have been around for 4,000 years, umbrellas are simple to construct and less expensive to purchase making them perfect for photographers that are new to working with and buying lighting equipment.
+You just point an umbrella at a portrait subject and it produces nice, soft lighting!
+Because rainy day versions have been around for 4,000 years, umbrellas are simple to construct and less expensive to purchase making them perfect for photographers new to working with and buying lighting equipment.
+You can buy a Westcott 45-inch White Satin umbrella with Removable Black Backing for less than 40 bucks.
+In short, umbrellas are inexpensive, easy to use and produce nice lighting.

 My book Joe Farace’s Glamour Photography is full of tips, tools and techniques for glamour and boudoir photography and includes information on all of the cameras used as well as the complete exposure data for each image.
 New copies are available from Amazon for $26.92 with used copies starting at $8.91 as I write this.
 Kindle copies are available for $19.99 for those preferring a digital format.